allison-eunse/neuro-omics-kb/docs/models/brain/index.md

-# Brain Foundation Models
+# 🧠 Brain Foundation Models

+> **Neuroimaging foundation models for brain representation learning**

-This section documents the **neuroimaging foundation models** used for brain representation learning in the Neuro-Omics KB.
-These models extract embeddings from structural MRI (sMRI), functional MRI (fMRI), and other brain imaging modalities for downstream integration with genomic data, behavioral phenotypes, and clinical outcomes.
+This section documents the **brain imaging foundation models** that extract embeddings from structural MRI (sMRI), functional MRI (fMRI), and other brain imaging modalities for downstream integration with genomic data, behavioral phenotypes, and clinical outcomes.

+---

-## Overview
+## 📋 Overview

 All brain FMs documented here: